YY-OhioU/FlexdayDocs/Donut.md

   There are some changes made to the original Donut code.

-  Details of the modifications can be found in this Github Issue: [https://github.com/clovaai/donut/issues/175](https://github.com/clovaai/donut/issues/175)
+  Details of the modifications can be found in this GitHub Issue: [https://github.com/clovaai/donut/issues/175](https://github.com/clovaai/donut/issues/175)

 - Install Donut as a Python library